MaastrichtU-Library/FAIR-research-data-coursebook/_episodes/02-terms-of-use.md

 teaching: 10
 exercises: 15
 questions:
-- "What are data terms of use?"
+- "1 What are Data Terms of Use?"
-- "What must they contain?"
+- "2 What a Data Terms of Use statement must contain?"
-- "What format should they be?"
+- "3 What format should Data Terms of Use be?"
+- "4 Are there standard Licenses we can pick up from?"
 objectives:
-- "The participant will understand what data terms of use are with examples"
+- "The participant will understand what data terms of use are with examples."
-- "The participant will be able to create a basic data terms of use text"
+- "The participant will be able to create basic data terms of use."
 keypoints:
-- "A License is the bare minimum requirement for 'Data Terms of Use."
-- "The 'Data Terms of Use' text is the legal basis of the refered data source"
+- "The Data Terms of Use statement is the legal basis of the referred data source"
-- "The data creator must create always a Terms of Use text along."
+- "A License is the bare minimum requirement for Data Terms of Use."
+- "If a standard License does not fit your project then you cn use Terms of Use layouts e.g. [Sample Data Usage Agreement](https://dataverse.org/best-practices/sample-dua)"
 ---

 > ## FAIR principles used in Data Terms of Use: